 You must apply for admission into the upper division of the BSW program - enrollment in lower division social work courses does not guarantee acceptance.
 Academic advisors are available to help you track your progress and answer any questions you may have about the application process or the BSW curriculum.
 The College of Social Work is committed to diversity in its student body.
 Admission is limited and competitive.

 New cohorts of students begin the upper division in the fall.
-An admissions committee evaluates applicants each year based on the program admissions requirements.
+A committee reviews applications each year based on the program admissions requirements.

-- Spring application packets are due in March.
-Final admissions decisions are made by the end of April.
+- Spring applications are due by March 15.
+Final admissions decisions are typically made by the end of April.

-- Summer application packets are due in July.
-Final admissions decisions are made by the end of July.
+- Summer applications are due by July 15.
+Final admissions decisions are typically made by the end of July.